Sir Henry Wilson, 1st Baronet: Second Moroccan crisis

-Wilson sat up till midnight on 4 July (three days after the Panther arrived at Agadir in an attempt to overawe the French) writing a long minute to the CIGS.
-On 19 July he went to Paris for talks with Adolphe Messimy (French War Minister) and General Dubail (French Chief of Staff).
-The Wilson-Dubail memorandum, although making explicit that neither government was committed to action, promised that in the event of war the Royal Navy would transport six infantry and one cavalry divisions (totaling 150,000 men) to Rouen, Le Havre and Boulogne, and that the BEF would concentrate between Arras, Cambrai and St Quentin by the thirteenth day of mobilisation.
+On 19 July Wilson went to Paris for talks with Adolphe Messimy (French War Minister) and General Auguste Dubail (French Chief of Staff).
+The Wilson-Dubail memorandum, although making explicit that neither government was committed to action, promised that in the event of war the Royal Navy would transport 150,000 men to Rouen, Le Havre and Boulogne, and that the BEF would concentrate between Arras, Cambrai and St Quentin by the thirteenth day of mobilisation.
 In reality, the transport plans were nowhere near ready, although it is unclear that the French knew this.
 The French called the Expeditionary Force "l'Armee Wilson" although they seem to have been left with an inflated idea of the size of commitment which Britain would send.

-Wilson approved of Lloyd George's Mansion House speech (backing France), which he thought preferable to "the funk Edward Grey('s) procrastinat(ion)".
+Wilson approved of David Lloyd George's Mansion House speech (backing France).
 He lunched with Grey and Sir Eyre Crowe (Assistant Under-Secretary at the Foreign Office) on 9 August, urging them that Britain must mobilise on the same day as France and send the whole six divisions.
-He thought Grey "the most ignorant & careless of the two … an ignorant, vain & weak man quite unfit to be the Foreign Minister of any country larger than Portugal".
-Wilson was perhaps unappreciative that Grey was not only trying to find a peaceful resolution but also had to consider the domestic political crisis as the Parliament Act was being pushed through and troops were being deployed against strikers in London, Liverpool and South Wales.